 When the Smithsonian crew came to package the collection for transport, Harrigan had one request: to wrap up Home at Dusk first, and to box up the final print he acquired, last.
 “There was a tear in my eye,” Harrigan said, as he watched the crew package his collection, piece by piece.
 “All of the girls were crying.
 They knew how much those prints meant to me.”

 Part of the Harrigans’ collecton can currently be seen on the lower level of the Museum’s Steven F. Udvar-Hazy Center.
 Once the new restoration wing is completed, in 2011, the collection will be displayed in its entirety.
-Click on the images at right to take a closer look at a few prints from the collection.
+Click on the images below to take a closer look at a few prints from the collection.

-The painting shown here, Morning Thunder, includes a note from the artist, Robert Taylor: “Sunday, December 7, 1941.
+The painting shown above, Morning Thunder, includes a note from the artist, Robert Taylor: “Sunday, December 7, 1941.
 Having taken six torpedo hits and two bomb strikes in the first-wave attack on Battleship Row, the West Virginia is ablaze, her bows already low in the water and decks awash.
 Ignoring the risk, crews push the Navy tug Hoga alongside with fire-fighting equipment and to pick up survivors.
 Overhead, Japanese Zeros swoop through the smoke, aiming the second-wave attack at installations on Pearl Harbor’s Ford Island, to complete one of history’s most devastating unprovoked declarations of war.”